Obama Last Transatlanticist?

 [T]he truth remains that if Europe wants to be a major player on the world stage it needs to think of its role more strategically and systemically if the United States is not to regard the relationship with China as its most important bilateral tie.

-There is probably little that will prevent the Americans from considering the latter relationship of greater significance however and for good reasons: the Sino-American relationship is bound to define the twenty-first century, one way or another.
+There is probably little that will prevent the Americans from considering the latter relationship of greater significance, however, and for good reason: the Sino-American relationship is bound to define the twenty-first century, one way or another.

-At the New Atlanticist James Joyner rightfully defends the Obama Administration’s more Pacific orientation.
-That is not to say that Washington has all forgotten about Europe, he states.
+At the New Atlanticist, James Joyner defends the Obama Administration’s Pacific orientation.
+That is not to say Washington has forgotten about Europe, he writes.
 “Just because other countries now get more attention doesn’t mean the transatlantic relationship isn’t the most important one.”

 If not for the military and political alliance, that is still strong no matter how little attention President Obama were to pay to it; the cultural and economic ties between both sides of the North Atlantic would suffice to ensure mutual dependence for decades to come.
 The Obama Administration isn’t neglecting Europe.
 It simply realizes that there are more partners out there.